octelium/octelium/README.md

 * **Self-Hosted PaaS:** A scalable platform to deploy, manage, and host your containerized applications, similar to **Vercel or Netlify**.
 See an example for [Next.js/Vite apps](https://octelium.com/docs/octelium/latest/management/guide/service/http/nextjs-vite).
 * **API Gateway:** A self-hosted, scalable, and secure API gateway for microservices, providing a robust alternative to **Kong Gateway or Apigee**.
 You can see an example [here](https://octelium.com/docs/octelium/latest/management/guide/service/http/api-gateway).
 * **AI Gateway:** A scalable AI gateway with identity-based access control, routing, and visibility for any AI LLM provider.
 See an example [here](https://octelium.com/docs/octelium/latest/management/guide/service/ai/ai-gateway).
-* **Unified Zero Trust Access to SaaS APIs:** Provides secret-less access to SaaS APIs for both teams and workloads, eliminating the need to manage and distribute long-lived and over-privileged API keys.
+* **Unified Zero Trust Access to SaaS APIs:** Provides secretless access to SaaS APIs for both teams and workloads, eliminating the need to manage and distribute long-lived and over-privileged API keys.
 See a generic example [here](https://octelium.com/docs/octelium/latest/management/guide/service/http/zero-trust-saas-api), AWS Lambda [here](https://octelium.com/docs/octelium/latest/management/guide/service/http/lambda-zero-trust-secretless-access), and AWS S3 [here](https://octelium.com/docs/octelium/latest/management/guide/service/http/s3-zero-trust-secretless-access).
 - **MCP Gateways and A2A-based Architectures** A secure infrastructure for Model Context Protocol [(MCP)](https://modelcontextprotocol.io/introduction) gateways and Agent2Agent Protocol [(A2A)](https://developers.googleblog.com/en/a2a-a-new-era-of-agent-interoperability/)-based architectures that provides identity management, authentication over standard OAuth2 client credentials and bearer authentication, secure remote access and deployment as well as identity-based, L7-aware access control via policy-as-code and visibility (see an example [here](https://octelium.com/docs/octelium/latest/management/guide/service/ai/self-hosted-mcp)).
 * **Homelab:** A unified self-hosted Homelab infrastructure to connect and provide secure remote access to all your resources behind NAT from anywhere (e.g. all your devices including your laptop, IoT, cloud providers, Raspberry Pis, routers, etc...) as well as a secure deployment platform to deploy and privately as well as publicly host your websites, blogs, APIs or to remotely test heavy containers (e.g. LLM runtimes such as Ollama, databases such as ClickHouse and Elasticsearch, Pi-hole, etc...).
 See examples for [remote VSCode](https://octelium.com/docs/octelium/latest/management/guide/service/homelab/remote-vscode-code-server), and [Pi-hole](https://octelium.com/docs/octelium/latest/management/guide/service/homelab/pihole).
 * **Kubernetes Ingress Alternative:** A more advanced alternative to standard Kubernetes ingress controllers and load balancers, allowing you to route to any Kubernetes service via dynamic, L7-aware policy-as-code.